gvwilson/thirdbit/src/fiction/bear/index.md

 "Erm, well…" Mope seem flustered for an instant.
 "Isn't it obvious?
-She's never wandered away before, certainly not in the middle of the night.
+She's never wandered away before, certainly not in the middle of the night, and with respect,
+I don't think she could have snuck past *all* of the servants, not on her own.
 And the smugglers have grown bolder, honored, you can't argue with that.
 I just thought—well, I just thought…"
 He flapped his hands instead of finishing his sentence.